Alevi history: Alevism and Kemalism

-Alevi perception of Atatürk

-In his drive for secularization Atatürk later (1925) destroyed most religious frameworks, Sunni as well as Alevi, closing down the orders and confiscating their monasteries.
+In his drive for secularization, Atatürk later (1925) destroyed most religious frameworks, Sunni as well as Alevi, closing down the orders and confiscating their monasteries.
 Although driven underground, the orders continued to enjoy popularity in secret.

 Alevis are proud of their cooperation with Atatürk, and the fact that the Çelebi and Dedebaba of the Hacıbektaş monastery had supported him.
 Alevis were his faithful allies in the war of independence, in the setting up of the modern Turkish secular nationalist state, and in the destruction of Ottomanism.
 The early Kemalist republic is regarded as the ideal state in which the Alevis were fairly represented proportionately to their percentage of the total population in the National Assembly.

 Alevis saw Atatürk as Mahdi (Messiah), a Saviour, a divine emanation following Ali and Hajji Bektash Wali, sent to save them from the Sunni Ottoman yoke, who turned Alevi ideals into state practice, and his portrait is hung up beside Ali's in many Alevi homes.
 Atatürk on his part saw the Alevis as allies in his struggle against the traditional Ottoman elite and for secularism and Turkish nationalism.
 He selectively included Alevi cultural markers in his construct of the new Turkish national collective identity.
 However, to ensure national unity, the unique Alevi identity was subordinated to the general Anatolian-Turkish national identity.

 However, the stigma of Alevism remained even as the younger generation tried to adapt itself to the secular Turkish identity.
 Alevis found that they still faced discrimination in employment and education, and again turned to taqiya for stigma management, adapting to Sunni ways in order to get a share of the scarce resources.
 Many concealed that they were Alevi, visited the mosques, and kept Ramadan.
 Education and migration were seen as the gateway to social upward mobility, and from 1960s on a new Alevi middle class appeared.